lordzac/alx-higher_level_programming/0x04-python-more_data_structures/README.md

 - Write a function that returns the weighted average of all integers tuple (<score>, <weight>)
 - Write a function that computes the square value of all integers of a matrix using map
 - Write a function that deletes keys with a specific value in a dictionary.
+- Create two C functions that print some basic info about Python lists and Python bytes objects.